sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

 Analytical App Overview
 --------

-The below Applications does the following:
+The below Application does the following:

 * Reads jupyter notebook **jupyter_lab_3.ipynb**.